adudu21isme/modified-roblox-playermodules/README.md

 # Modified Roblox PlayerModule
 ## This is my modified version of the roblox default PlayerModule (StarterPlayerScripts/PlayerModule, non-server authority one)
+> [!WARNING]
-# ⚠️Modules are being updated+tested currently.
-Once such is done, a github release will be made and this message will be removed (Will be reviewing each module again/such).⚠️
+> Modules are currently being updated and being tested, it is not guaranteed to work currently however once i fully test it/such, a github release will be made if all is good and then this message will be removed.

 The modified PlayerModules in this are designed for games i develop for but decided to let anybody use it if they want instead of my modified PlayerModules being Private.